 The features you decide to install will depend on the role the server will be playing in your Keyfactor Command implementation.
-Table 7: Features Required for Each Server Role shows the minimum features that need to be installed for each of the server roles shown in the table columns.
-If you're installing all the required features on a single server, you need everything except vSCEPValidationFeature, which is only required for customers needing to validate SCEP requests, and WebApiFeature, which is only required for customers wishing to use the Classic API (see Classic API in the Keyfactor Web APIs Reference Guide).
+Table 8: Features Required for Each Server Role shows the minimum features that need to be installed for each of the server roles shown in the table columns.
+If you're installing all the required features on a single server, you need everything.
 If you don't intend to use any orchestrators (see Installing Orchestrators in the Keyfactor Orchestrators Installation and Configuration Guide), you do not need to install the AgentServicesFeature.

-Table 7: Features Required for Each Server Role
+Table 8: Features Required for Each Server Role

-ADDLOCAL Parameter Singl- e Serv- er Manage- ment Portal Windo- ws Servic- es WebA- Pl Orches- trator Service API vSCEP Valid- ation Service
+ADDLOCAL Parameter Single Server Manage- ment Portal Window- s Services Keyfacto- r API Orches- trator Service API

-Config- urationFeature ~ 1 1 1 ~ -
+Config- urationFeature ~ 1 1 ~ <

-VCRedistFeature - 1 - - - -
+VCRedistFeature 1 ~ - 1 ~

-WebCon- ~ ~
+WebCon- soleFeature ~ ~

+ServiceFeature ~ 1

+WebApiFeature 1

+AgentSer- vicesFeature ~